Skip to content

 • AUR_STABLE_GIT_URL: The Git URL for AUR stable (normally ddev-bin), for example ssh://aur@aur.archlinux.org/ddev-bin.git.

-• AUR_SSH_PRIVATE_KEY: Private ssh key for the ddev-releaser user.
+• AUR_SSH_PRIVATE_KEY: Private SSH key for the ddev-releaser user.
 This must be processed into a single line, for example, perl -p -e 's/\n/<SPLIT>/' ~/.ssh/id_rsa_ddev_releaser| pbcopy.

 • CHOCOLATEY_API_KEY: API key for Chocolatey.